NeilGirdhar/efax/README.rst

 - normal:

-  - univariate real
+  - univariate:

+    - with fixed unit variance
+    - with arbitrary variance
-  - univariate complex
+    - complex

   - multivariate real:

     - with fixed unit variance
     - with fixed variance
     - with isotropic variance
     - with diagonal variance
-    - with general variance
+    - with arbitrary variance

   - multivariate complex: